 Crayfish Net Traps: http://www.bugspraycart.com/traps/cage/crayfish-net-trap

 If the local populations have grown out of the water and into the yard, they can be treated with a product mostly used for ants.
-This product is mostly used for fire ants and is labeled to be used by sprinkling it out over ant mounds.
-When used this way where crayfish burrows are visible, this same active will take care of unwanted crayfish too.
+This product is generally applied for fire ants and is labeled to be used by sprinkling it out over ant mounds.
+When used this way where crayfish burrows are visible, this same active will take care of unwanted crayfish.
 The key to it working is that uses an active that crayfish are susceptible to.
-Known as acephate, its hard to find this active but we do have it available in a FIRE ANT KILLER jar.
+Known as acephate, its hard to find this active but we do have it available in FIRE ANT KILLER.
 It’s actually a powder formulation and to use, just sprinkle 2 teaspoons on top of each burrow and you’re done.
 Using it this way will enable you treat around 5 mounds per can.
 Be sue not treat closer than 10 feet of any water like a pond or lake since you don’t want the treatment to creep into the local water.
 If you keep your applications more than 10 feet away, the risk of the material relocating is minimal.